urbancompasspony/smollinux/README.md

 With this structure you can change backgrounds or even themes!
 You can change every folder in the system.
 Be creative here!

+# .live

+There are 2 .live files, the first one is under /skel, so it is for all /home users.
+The second one is under /root, for root.

+This will let you to access MENU under NORMAL or ROOT users without problems and for debug purposes!